How Fillers Can Go Wrong, And How To Minimise Your RiskAugust 29, 2019

 News.com recently reported that a woman who went to a popular laser clinic chain was horrified when her injecting nurse had a brief skype chat with the doctor before going ahead with treatment5, and this is not the first time we’ve heard of this happening.

-According to The Age, many problems in Australia have also been caused by unregistered clinics and undertrained injectors who put their clients at risk6.
+According to The Age, many problems in Australia have also been caused by unregistered clinics and undertrained injectors who put their patients at risk6.

 Although dermal fillers themselves are regulated by the TGA, there is no regulation on the level of training and experience a doctor or nurse requires to be able to deliver injectable treatments.
 According to Dr Kushelew, “Many practitioners undergo a one or two-day training course only for cosmetic injectables — this is simply not adequate.”7